sm18lr88/OpenAI_TTS_GUI/README.md

 ## Roadmap

-- [x] Rough price estimate.
+- [x] Precise price estimate.
 - [X] Creative solution for the 4096 character limit per API call.
-- [X] Improve text box, or upgrade GUI framework.
+- [X] Upgrade GUI framework and textbox from tkinter.
-- [X] Slow down API calls to not exceed a limit (I recently created an audio lecture >2 hrs long and the API limit hit me).
+- [X] API rate limit.
-- [X] Correct price estimate when chunking.
+- [X] Improve the chunking and concatenating process.
-- [X] Improve the chunking and concatenating process, and maybe give users some options.
+- [X] Give users option to retain individual audio files from each chunk.
 - [X] Bundle into an .exe
 - [ ] Speed boost: parallel mp3 chunks vs. one at a time, without hitting rate limits.
 - [ ] Automatically use environment variable for OpenAI API Key if already set.

 ## Support

-Honestly the best immediate support you'll get is by copy/pasting the code into ChatGPT and asking your questions.
+Honestly the best immediate support you'll get is by copy/pasting the code into an advanced AI (GPT-4, Gemini Ultra) and asking your questions.

 ## License